If you’ve felt like Instagram algorithm updates have come fast and furious in the past six months – you aren’t wrong and you aren’t alone.

 Saved Posts

 Saving posts is a valuable but under-utilized feature.
 Underneath each photo on your feed, you’ll see a bookmark icon.
 Hit that icon to save a post, then press “Save to Collection” to add it to a folder.
-If you don’t have an existing folder, press the plus-sign button to make one.
-This saves the post permanently so you can go back and review it without searching your feed.
+In 2023, the Instagram algorithm is pushing users to take advantage of the saved post feature, especially by creating folders and sorting videos by topics.
+All users have a general saved area, but folders can also be built out; for example, ‘travel,’ ‘recipes,’ or ‘DIY’ might be three folder categories to sort your saved posts & videos into.

 Getting a large number of “saves” has two benefits for you.
 The most obvious benefit is that your followers won’t just like your picture and forget about it–they’ll see it again when they check your saved photos.
 Instagram moves quickly, so this keeps your posts from getting lost in the feed.
 But many people don’t realize that Instagram also counts the number of saves.
 This number isn’t public, but posts with more saves are more likely to appear in your followers’ feeds.